prenats/ansible-rams/README.md

 #### 1 - Configure Host Inventory:

 By default, the hosts are named as "server1," "server2," and so on.
 If you wish you can keep these default names.
-However, if you prefer you can custom host and group names:
+However, if you prefer you can custom host and group names, here some relevant information:

 - Open the `inventory/hosts.yaml` file.
-- Update the ip address of each host to the one corresponding to your host. **(MANDATORY)**
+- Update the ip address of each host to the one corresponding to your hosts. **(MANDATORY)**
-- - Update the host and group names to your desired custom names, avoiding symbols like "." or "-". **(INFORMATION)**
+- Update the host and group names to your desired custom names, avoiding symbols like "." or "-". **(INFORMATION)**
  <br>

 #### 2 - Manage Host Variables: